 Exhibition grants are awarded directly to international organizations, such as museums, nonprofits, biennials, and festivals in support of exhibitions and/or events that present one or more artists from Israel.
-Artists may identify as being from Israel regardless of current location of residence, race, religion, age, ethnicity, sexual orientation, political persuasion, or additional national identity.
+Artists may identify as being from Israel regardless of current residence, race, religion, age, ethnicity, sexual orientation, political persuasion, or additional national identity.
 The grant program seeks to support international institutions of different scales and in a diverse range of geographies.

 Exhibition grants may not be used to support exhibitions or projects in Israel, independent artist projects, tuition fees, residencies, projects at commercial galleries, for-profit enterprises, religious programs, exhibition catalogs, or general operating costs.
 Please refer to the Frequently Asked Questions before applying for a full list of eligibility requirements.